topcoder-platform/tc-project-service/README.md

 > NODE_ENV=development node -e "require('./dist/models').default.sequelize.sync({force: true}).then((res)=> console.log('Success: ', res)).catch((err)=> console.log('Failed: ', err));"
 ```

+Other simple approach to create tables is to run `npm run sync` from root of project.
+This additional script is added to make the above task simpler.

 #### Redis
 Docker compose command will start a local redis instance as well.
 You should be able to connect to this instance using url `$(docker-machine ip):6379`